Table of Contents

 - Status of a task or project, allowing them to collaborate better.

-- Being the best hybrid productivity software, it evaluates employees on predetermined metrics.
+- Being the best productivity software for hybrid teams, it evaluates employees on predetermined metrics.

 Phase 3: Use Insights to Improve Workflows